 In a world where the use of social media and digital channels have become commonplace in PR, we often forget just how powerful print advertising can be.
 But with print ads, there’s so much more to consider; from location, to copy, to size – it takes a lot of strategic planning!

-Using London’s underground subway (tube) network as a prime example, I looked at three burgeoning challenger banks to find out what makes the perfect print ad, and how this can improve a brand’s reputation.
-I measured the effect of the banks’ PR campaigns using Signal, our A.I. powered media monitoring platform.
+Using London’s underground network as a prime example we looked at three burgeoning challenger banks – Starling, Revolut and Monzo – to find out what makes the perfect print ad, and how this can improve brand reputation.
+The effect of the banks’ PR campaigns was measured with Signal AI, our AI-powered media monitoring platform.

 Starling Bank’s tube adverts first made an appearance in December 2018, sporting clever copy on a teal background that’s definitely hard to miss.

 “We’re out to get you,” the adverts boldly state. “…On track with your money.”
 Phew.

 This is followed by what many in the industry would consider too much text.
 For your generic billboard, the general rule is to keep your copy to a minimum.

 Tube adverts, however, are a whole different ballgame.
 Commuters generally spend a few – painstakingly boring – minutes standing on a platform, waiting for their train.
 This is enough time to read ad-copy, which in this case is seven lines defining Starling’s best features, followed by their infamous tagline: “Banking.
 But Better.”

 It’s safe to say that Starling aren’t just pioneers in banking, but marketing and public relations as well.
 Their well-planned efforts earned them 67.4% positive media coverage for their tube ads, a rare feat for any organisation.

 Revolut’s tube adverts in February 2019 were supposed to be quirky, yet many news outlets managed to pick holes in their humour.